prasannajit/traffic-manager/README.md

 # traffic-manager
 This is a nodejs module available through the npm registry.
 Installation is done using npm install command.
+This is used as an express middleware.
+**It is dependent on cookie-parser middleware (to detect if variant cookie is present or not.
+Based on that it decides to add cookie or delete cookie).**
 If this middleware is enabled, it adds variant cookies to each incoming request and to headers which can be later used to identify which variant the user is, and can be used to serve a differnet page.
 This cookie can be used to split the traffic at loadbalancer as well.